 29 CFR 1910.145 outlines general design elements.
 Here are a few rules to consider when selecting safety signs:

-- Signs must have rounded or blunt corners
+- Rounded or Blunt Corners: Signs must have rounded or blunt corners and be free from sharp edges, burrs, splinters, or other sharp projections.

-- Fastening bolts and devices must be positioned so they don't constitute a hazard
+Safe Fastening: Fastening devices should be positioned so they do not constitute a hazard.

-- Words must be easy to read, accurate, clear, and concise
+Legible Wording: Words on signs must be easy to read, accurate, clear, and concise.

-- Signs must contain enough information to be easily and quickly understood
+Adequate Information: Signs must contain enough information to be easily and quickly understood.

 Guidelines for Accident Prevention Tags